Oracle to invest $1.5 billion in Saudi Arabia to expand cloud capacity

 Cloud players bullish on the Middle East

-Oracle’s rivals such as Amazon Web Services, Microsoft and Google Cloud have also been bullish on hte Middle East, with each of them rapidly expanding their cloud footprint across the region.
+Oracle rivals such as Amazon Web Services, Microsoft and Google Cloud have also been bullish on the Middle East, with each of them rapidly expanding their cloud footprint across the region.

 In August last year, AWS had opened its new cloud region in the UAE.
 The UAE region, which consists of three availability zones, joined the company’s existing cloud region in Bahrain, which was made available in 2019.
 The Bahrain cloud region is composed of three availability zones and one local region.